Fredrikstrm/BLoB-extension-DLA/README.md

 - William Rosengren - wrose@kth.se
 - Yuusuf Dahlstrand - yuusufd@kth.se

-This repository is an **extension of the original Bayesian PEFT (BLoB) codebase** by Wang et al. (NeurIPS 2024), adapted and extended as part of a course project (Original repository: https://github.com/Wang-ML-Lab/bayesian-peft).
+This repository is an **extension of the original Bayesian PEFT (BLoB) codebase** by Wang et al. (NeurIPS 2024), adapted and extended as part of a course project.

 Our work focuses on reproducing, extending, and analyzing Bayesian Low-Rank Adaptation (BLoB) in encoder–decoder architectures and generative tasks, with a particular emphasis on abstractive summarization and uncertainty analysis.